 As discussed in step 4, understanding your company’s cash flow is critical for success.
 Cash flow is most strained at your most critical times: when you are starting or growing.

-Get an adequate cash cushion or reserve before you start the business.
+Get an adequate emergency fund before you start the business.
 If you cannot get a reliable cash cushion, consider using a payroll financing service.
 Also known as factoring, payroll financing can advance funds on invoices.
 This advance provides funds to meet payroll expenses, grow the business, and avoid cash crunches.
 You can learn more here.

 Need payroll financing?